FAQ for Providers

 It’s a matter of informed consent.
 Unfortunately, in the past, a small number of providers have taken advantage of the murky language situation in order to impose their own preferences for breast mound reconstruction on their patients, directly against the patients consent.
 This is flat denial.
 Under certain circumstances, we also include egregiously poor aesthetic results resulting from lack of skill or care.
 You can read some of these patients’ experiences here.

 Minor imperfections are normal and expected and do not constitute flat denial (which involves egregiously poor aesthetic results).
 We discuss contributing factors to the aesthetic outcome here.
 We discuss expectations and shared decision making here.
 We welcome your input on this issue – please do not hesitate to contact us!

 Yes, but most patients going flat strongly prioritize being “one and done.”
-For this reason, if they do not feel they can provide the result the patient expects, some surgical oncologists may elect to bring on a plastic surgeon to perform an aesthetic flat closure after they perform the mastectomy/ies.
+For this reason, if they do not feel they can provide the result the patient expects, some cancer surgeons may elect to bring on a plastic surgeon to perform an aesthetic flat closure after they perform the mastectomy/ies.

 Yes.
 As a matter of ethics and historic policy, our medical Advisors review all of the information we provide.